isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth-for-fleas/index.md

 ##  Is Diatomaceous Earth Safe for My Family?

 First, is Diatomaceous earth carcinogenicity?
 Well, NO!
-According to [OSHA](https://www.osha. gov/laws-regs/standardinterpretations/1999-04-05), Diatomaceous earth is classified as a Group 3 carcinogen, and thus its no carcinogenicity to human beings.
+According to [OSHA](https://www.osha.gov/laws-regs/standardinterpretations/1999-04-05),Diatomaceous earth is classified as a Group 3 carcinogen, and thus its no carcinogenicity to human beings.
 But is DE harmful to humans?
 Not, if it's food-grade DE.
 This kind of DE will have anything below 2% crystalline silica, which is considered safe for humans.

 On the flip side, inhaling the Diatomaceous earth will hurt the human lungs for a long time.
 Therefore, Food-grade DE will be safe for eating, and cosmetic **use ** hut will scar the human lungs if inhaled.
 Therefore, can you use Diatomaceous earth to kill fleas in your indoor spaces?
 Yes, DE will be great to use indoors in killing fleas, ants, or roaches.
 However, it's advisable not to sleep around the treated spaces as you might inhale the DE.